dmc-uilabs/14-01-10-PSU-cm/README.md

 ```

 At this point, the process graph is generated and we can perform our analysis.
 First, it is recommended to validate the graph.
-This ensures that paths exists
+This ensures that paths exist
 between all nodes in the graph.

 ```python